What happens during ERCP and why they are used

 When the doctor has located the correct position, dye is injected into the bile ducts, allowing them to be seen on X-rays.
 X-rays are then taken to show the ducts and to look for narrowed areas or blockages.

-Following the procedure you will be monitored to see when it is appropriate for you to go home, and you must have someone with you for 24 hours.
-Some patients experience abdominal discomfort or bloatedness because of the air that was pumped into them.
+Following the procedure, you will be monitored to see when it is appropriate for you to go home, and you must have someone with you for 24 hours.
+Some patients experience abdominal discomfort or bloating because of the air that was pumped into them.
 In some cases, patients may suffer attacks of pancreatitis or cholangitis.
-If there are any complications you will remain in hospital following the procedure.
-Some hospitals administer antibiotics prior to the procedure taking place as a precautionary measure.
+If there are any complications, you will remain in hospital following the procedure.

 People who have an ERCP are likely to have another one in the future.
 It is important that you discuss this procedure carefully with your consultant and understand the complications that may arise.
 Most people suffer little discomfort and complications following this procedure.

-Dr Roger Chapman talks to patients at our 2016 Oxford meeting about ERCPs, covering what strictures are, MRCPs, ERCPs, risks, what ERCPs are used to do including stents and balloon dilatation.
+Dr Roger Chapman talks to patients at our 2016 Oxford Information Day about ERCPs, covering what strictures are, MRCPs, ERCPs, risks, what ERCPs are used to do including stents and balloon dilatation.